Teaching and Learning Resource Center

 Learn more about Adobe Creative Cloud.

-Using your own technology for teaching
+Using your own technology

 You're ready to take advantage of your students' devices and technology access, but how will you use your own tools in the classroom?
+From creating course material to grading to handling the administrative work of teaching, there are a variety of ways technology can support you.

 Advanced technology and equipment, such as lightboards and virtual whiteboards, can be used to develop engaging multimedia videos for your course.
 The Denney Digital Union has a lightboard in its Video Recording Studio that allows you to write or draw as you would on a whiteboard—but facing the camera.
 You are recorded on a plain black background so your script stands out.
 You can also superimpose graphics onto the screen in post-production to maximize interest.

-Choosing technology tools
+Choosing your technology tools

 When considering the learning technology, software, and apps to use in your course, keep your goals in mind.
 Select tools that add value and further your learning outcomes, and consider that technology may not be the right choice for all learning activities.
 No matter how you use technology in your course, encourage students to use their devices in class in the ways they’ve learned are helpful to them and support their learning.